11 Everyday Habits That Reduce Your Risk of Arthritis Symptoms

 Take a stretch break

 Repetitive movements (like typing) can exacerbate arthritis symptoms.
 You need to take a break to stretch, says Dr. Goldfien, who recommends asking your IT department to install a stretch break app on your computer.
-“These remind you to take a break and recommend different stretching exercises to help release tension in your body and improve productivity,” he says.
-Check out these stretches for arthritis that you can do without leaving your chair.
+"These remind you to take a break and recommend different stretching exercises to help release tension in your body and improve productivity," he says.

 Think happy thoughts